Tencent/ObjectDetection-OneStageDet/README.md

 ##### [Credits](#Credits)

 ## Introduction
-Now we have implemented yolov2 and yolov3 in the `yolo` folder, in the future we consider to implement yolo and ssd in a single framework.
+Now we have implemented yolov2 and yolov3 in this repo, which is a generation object detection framework named OneStageDet(OSD), in the future we consider to implement yolo and ssd in a single framework.

 ## Requirements
 - python 3.6